Last Updated on

 Minimizing cross-silo linking

 So this step isn’t really necessary until we start working on more silos in the future, but it’s a good idea to get it set up from the get-go so you don’t forget later (and it just takes a few minutes).

 Usually when you have links in the sidebar of a WordPress site the articles shown will be a jumble of things from different categories.
 We want to stop this from happening for two reasons:

-- Visitors to our site will see similar content in sidebars which increases the chances of them staying on our site
+- Visitors to our site will see similar content in sidebars which increases the chances of them staying on our site and viewing more pages

 So you can pretty much play with the settings on this widget to satisfy your own personal preferences, but what you will need to do is:

 - Open up the widget and go to the “Filter” tab